aidanduffy68-prog/behavioral-oracle/fry_protocol/docs/RED_TEAMING_BEHAVIORAL_ORACLES_DRAFT.md

-# How I Spent a Week Trying to Steal From My Own Protocol
+# How I Spent a Week Trying to Steal From My Own Protocol (And Found Where It Breaks)

 ## I created 2,780 fake accounts, simulated 10 attack scenarios, and broke my own system.
 Here's what I discovered.